 Jess joins us at African Impact's Head Office in Cape Town from the USA.
-As a marketing intern, she is able to combine her skill set and desire to improve stuggling communities and vulnerable wildlife for a satisfying experience.
-If you are interested in using your expertise in your desired field, as well as making an impact in the life of others, check out the internships currently available with African Impact here: Internship Programs
+As a marketing intern, she is able to combine her skill set and desire to improve struggling communities and vulnerable wildlife for a satisfying experience.

 It is usually very obvious for an audience to recognize a marketer that is just trying to make a sale.
 Alternatively, it is also pretty easy to acknowledge a person who genuinely believes in what they are marketing.
 I always feel that the latter of the two is much more rewarding and in turn, leads to better results.
 I started my research on volunteer companies the way many others do, by simply googling my options.
 Of the dozen results pages, I found myself continually coming back to African Impact.

 When choosing to intern with African Impact’s marketing team, I knew that the mission and programs in place would be something I could believe in.
 Beyond reading in brochures all that we do as a company to support and enhance the lives of local communities and wildlife, I was given the opportunity to get out on project and see first hand the impacts being made.